 Learning from Ancient Seed Storing Practices

 One can take note of the vessel and cave conditions to learn about best seed storage conditions.
 The woven container was sealed with pitch to create an airtight seal, excluding light and moisture, two factors known to diminish the life of a seed.
 The container was tucked away on a ledge off of the ground, kept safe from animals, or flooding.
 The cave provided a consistent cool, dark and dry storage space.
-Seed Bank curators have studied other archaeological seed sites to mimic the ideal storage conditions that led to extra long seed shelf life.
-Seeds for the thought to be extinct Judean date palm tree (nicknamed Methuselah) that were found perfectly preserved in a fortress ruin in Israel, were carbon dated at 2000 years old, researchers attribute the incredible storage life to the cool, dry location.
-More recently a Russian team of scientists found a cache of wildflower seeds in Siberia, stored deep in the permafrost alongside wooly mammoth tusks and bones, these seeds were radiocarbon dated to 32,000 years old!
-Both the seeds in Israel and Siberia germinated and are growing, both were stored in cool to freezing locations and excluded from light.
-Modern day refrigeration allows us to store seeds for longer when placed in airtight jars or plastic bag to exclude moisture.
-For those looking for a more sustainable and inexpensive seed storage option, look to the Tesuque Pueblo Farm in New Mexico, the farmers in this community have created a seed bank out of Cob and straw bales, a cool, dark and dry location for seeds to be stored in airtight glass jars.
+Seed bank curators have studied other archaeological seed sites to mimic the ideal storage conditions that led to extra long seed shelf life.
+Seeds for the thought-to-be extinct Judean date palm tree (nicknamed Methuselah) that were found perfectly preserved in a fortress ruin in Israel, were carbon dated at 2000 years old.
+Researchers attribute the incredible storage life to the cool, dry location.
+More recently a Russian team of scientists found a cache of wildflower seeds in Siberia, stored deep in the permafrost alongside wooly mammoth tusks and bones.
+These seeds were radiocarbon dated to 32,000 years old!
+Both the seeds in Israel and Siberia germinated and are growing; both were stored in cool to freezing locations and excluded from light.
+Modern day refrigeration allows us to store seeds for longer when placed in airtight jars or plastic bags to exclude moisture.
+For those looking for a more sustainable and inexpensive seed storage option, look to the Tesuque Pueblo Farm in New Mexico.
+The farmers in this community have created a seed bank out of cob and straw bales--a cool, dark and dry location for seeds to be stored in airtight glass jars.

 Statues depicting the founding Mormon Fathers and Mormon Temple in Salt Lake City.